metecan/orangebox/README.md

-# OrangeBox Dark Theme
+# OrangeBox Dark & Light Theme

-A carefully crafted dark theme for Visual Studio Code with warm orange accents for better focus and reduced eye strain.
+A carefully crafted dark and light theme for Visual Studio Code with warm orange accents for better focus and reduced eye strain.

 ## Screenshots